danxhuber/hoststaruncertainties/README.md

-Data and code to reproduce Section 2 in Tayar et al. (2020), which describes typical uncertainties on classical observables (bolometric flux and angular diameters) for the characterization of exoplanet host stars.
+Data and code to reproduce Section 2 in Tayar et al. (2020), which describes typical uncertainties on classical observables (bolometric fluxes and angular diameters) for the characterization of exoplanet host stars.

 fbol/calcfbol.py requires a bolometric correction grid available here:
 ```